 Are They Qualified?

-Before you consider personality and whether or not you get on with the person, they must be qualified to care for you.
+Before you consider personality and whether or not you get on with the person, they must be qualified to provide elderly care for you.
 Not everyone working in live in care will have the right skills to match your needs.
 Check if they have cared for somebody with the same needs as yours, something particularly relevant if you or your loved one has a condition requiring specialist care.
 Look for NVQ’s, in-house training, a background in care, and any other evidence that they are qualified to care for you.

 Are They Aware Of The Situation And Happy With It?